sola-st/RepairAgent/README.md

 * RepairAgent will checkout the project with given bug id.
 * After that it will start the Autonomous process of repair.
-* During that, on your terminal you will see the logs of the steps performed by RepairAgent
+* During that, on your terminal, you will see the logs of the steps performed by RepairAgent

 #### 4.2.
 Retrieve repair logs and history
 RepairAgent saves the output to multiple files.